 Invest time, attention, and resources into retaining current supporters from one event or campaign to the next.
 Prospective volunteers are much more likely to get involved if they hear about your organization from a loved one.
 Encourage supporters to tell their friends about your upcoming opportunities, and empower them with peer-to-peer recruiting tools to take their messages online.

 With a concrete volunteer recruitment strategy in place, your organization can reach wider audiences of potential supporters and convert more of them into active volunteers for your cause.

 From here, take some time to think about volunteer management as a whole, including how you'll keep supporters engaged for the long run.
 A comprehensive strategy for attracting, mobilizing, and retaining volunteers delivers much more long-term value for your organization than a scattered or disorganized approach.

 Leveraging software to power your volunteer recruitment efforts

 To put your volunteer recruitment strategy into action, you'll need the right tools to back it up.

 Volunteer recruitment platforms and management software are essential for organizations that want to take a strategic approach and continually improve their strategies over time.
 This is especially true today as organizations of all sizes rely more than ever on online recruitment and virtual engagement.

 The Mobilize platform is the leading choice for mission-based organizations, including nonprofits, political campaigns and committees, labor unions, and advocacy organizations.
-With access to our growing network of volunteers (2.2 million and counting!) and a complete toolkit of features to handle recruitment, management, and communication, your organization can start building stronger relationships with more volunteers in no time.
+With a complete toolkit of features to handle volunteer recruitment and ongoing management, your organization can start building stronger relationships with more volunteers in no time.